Subhi al-Tufayli

 Subhi al-Tufayli (صبحي الطفيلي; born 1947) is a Lebanese senior Shi'ite cleric and politician who helped found Hezbollah in 1982 and served as its first secretary-general from 1989 until 1991.
-From a comparatively young age, Tufayli achieved a popular following amongst the Lebanese Shi'ite community, who viewed him as the most learned Shi'ite scholar in the Beqaa Valley.
+Early on, Tufayli was respected in the Lebanese Shi'ite community as a learned Shi'ite scholar.

-Al-Tufayli is a Shia Islamist, but is a very vocal critic of Iran and the current Hezbollah leadership.
-Tufayli's split with Hezbollah arose during the 1990s after the death of co-founder Abbas al-Mousawi, when the faction of Hassan Nasrallah favoured by Iran began to emerge dominant.
-The main dispute was over Tufayli's insistence on shunning Lebanese politics and instead focus on fighting armed insurgency against Israel, which the Nasrallah faction downplayed.
+Al-Tufayli is a vocal critic of Iran and the current Hezbollah leadership.
+Tufayli split with Hezbollah during the 1990s after the death of co-founder Abbas al-Mousawi, when the faction of Hassan Nasrallah favoured by Iran gained dominance.
+Tufayli claims that Hezbollah is engaging in politics rather than armed insurgency against Israel and using the Palestinians as a pawn.
 After violent confrontations between Tufayli's followers and Hezbollah members, he was expelled from Hezbollah in 1998.

-The cleric has since been active as a fierce opponent of Hezbollah and Iran; and has urged his followers to stand against Iranian hegemony in the region.
+Tufayli is against Iranian hegemony in the region.

 Early life and education

-Al-Tufayli spent nine years studying theology in the city of Najaf, Iraq, during the Saddam Hussein era, where he met other Islamist clerics, and he was influenced by Lebanese cleric Musa al-Sadr.
+Al-Tufayli spent nine years studying theology in Najaf, Iraq where he met other Islamist clerics and was inspired by Lebanese cleric Musa al-Sadr.
 Returning to Lebanon, al-Tufayli joined with Abbas al-Musawi to help found the Shiite Islamic group of Hezbollah in the Beqaa Valley in 1982.
 Beqaa is one of Hezbollah's three main regions of support in Lebanon.

-Tufayli attained reputation as the most learned Shi'ite cleric in the Beqaa Valley from a comparatively young age.
+Tufayli attained a reputation as the most learned Shi'ite cleric in the Beqaa Valley from a comparatively young age.
 Viewing him as the top-ranking Shia religious cleric within its ranks, Hezbollah elected al-Tufayli as their "President of the Islamic Republic" of Ba'albek.
 Hezbollah militant units patrolled Beqaa valley, enforcing strict religious norms and dress-codes amongst its residents; and banned Western cultural trends.